Allan-K/project0/README.md

 Career.html
 Page containing information about the website subjects career choices.
 This page contains an unordered list of the schools I have attended

+project0 screencast.mp4 is the screen cast demonstration of the site